christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 part of a "trinity" of Gaulish gods that included Taranis, Teutates and Esus.

+The cult of Esus follows the precise theological blueprint developed by the Alexandrian School for imperial control.
+Like Serapis (Osiris+Apis), Esus represents a deliberate syncretism—in this case, merging the Celtic god of the axe with the Phrygian Attis and Thracian Sabazios.
+The template is unmistakable:

+    Divine Birth/Lordship: "Esus" from aisu ("lord") mirrors "Serapis" from aser ("lord") and "Christ" from Kristos ("anointed lord").

+    Crucifixion/Resurrection: Esus's T-cross crucifixion parallels Attis's pine-tree death, Osiris's dismemberment, and Dionysus's dismemberment by Titans.

+    Sacrificial Symbolism: The labrys (double-axe) represents the same sacrificial logic as Mithras's bull-slaying and Osiris's grain symbolism.

+    Trinitarian Structure: Esus-Taranis-Teutates mirrors Osiris-Isis-Horus, Serapis-Isis-Harpocrates, and the Christian Trinity.

+The "Esumopas Cnusticus" inscription proves this was a state-sponsored imperial cult, not organic Celtic religion.
+Like all Alexandrian creations, it packaged Dragon Empire ideology in local costume—in this case, Celtic—to enforce the "slave morality" of submission, sacrifice, and afterlife obedience.
+The Flavian editors simply swapped the Celtic "Esus" for a Judaized "Jesus" while keeping the identical theological framework.

 **5.2.3.
 Aliases and Avatars of the Bloodline**

 Cleopatra aka Dynamis's son with Mark Antony [^11] (aka Ptolemy of